afanblue/refineryOMS/README.md

             <param-value>true</param-value>
         </init-param>
    ```

+To configure this

+   1. If you don't like my colors, the background and text color are defined in the oms.css file and in various js and html files.
+The alarm colors can be changed in the System  Configuration Admin page, as NORMCOLOR, HHCOLOR, HICOLOR, LOCOLOR, LLCOLOR.
+The background color is "midnightblue"

-   1. The simulator actually retrieves the current weather conditions from the US weather service, i.e., https://w1.weather.gov/xml/current_obs/KILG.xml.
+   1. The I/O devices are configured using the ```device``` table.
+The simulator should always be device id 1.
+The weather station device actually retrieves the current weather conditions from the US weather service, e.g., https://w1.weather.gov/xml/current_obs/KILG.xml.
 The "KILG" is the code for the Wilmington/New Castle County, DE airport.
 This is defined in the config table w/item_name='WEATHER_LOCATION' and can be changed in the System Configuration Admin.
 See http://w1.weather.gov/xml/current_obs/seek.php to locate XML weather observation feeds available.
 Eh, might be KTME, the Katy, TX executive airport.
 NOAA has a new API, https://api.weather.gov/stations/XXXX/observations/current which has been configured here to use the JSON data return.
 See https://www.weather.gov/documentation/services-web-api for additional information.

-To configure this

-   1. If you don't like my colors, the background and text color are defined in the oms.css file and in various js and html files.
-The alarm colors can be changed in the System  Configuration Admin page, as NORMCOLOR, HHCOLOR, HICOLOR, LOCOLOR, LLCOLOR.
-The background color is "midnightblue"
+The weather station is defined in its own package.

 ### To Install: